Links to Other Sites

 Sites for Textile Art Enthusiasts

 ACOR - American Conference on Oriental Rugs Listings of rug and textile societies throughout the US and Canada appear on this site, along with contact information.
-The ACOR committee organizes popular conferences every two or three years, with the most recent bash in Boston in April of 2006.
+The ACOR committee organizes popular conferences every few years, with the most recent bash in Boston in 2006.
 A date for the next event has not been announced.

-ICOC - International Conference on Oriental Carpets This organization has sponsored large rug conferences in Munich, London, Washington, Vienna, San Francisco, Hamburg, Philadelphia, Milan and Istanbul--spectacular events featuring top-flight exhibitions, lectures and dealers' fairs.
-The conferences are held about every three years, with the most recent held in June in Stockholm.
-There were pre- and post-conference tours to Copenhagen and St. Petersburg.
-There is no word yet on the location of the next event.
+ICOC - International Conference on Oriental Carpets This organization has sponsored large rug conferences in Munich, London, Washington, Vienna, San Francisco, Hamburg, Philadelphia, Milan, Istanbul and Stockholm--spectacular events featuring top-flight exhibitions, lectures and dealers' fairs.
+The conferences are held about every three years, with the next upcoming event scheduled for Washington, DC in June of 2018.

 R. John Howe: Textiles & Text John posts lots of photos shown at rug and textile programs, along with a commentary.
 Many are from Textile Museum events.